LogoLogo

 • For sharing data analysis results with executives (e.g., CEO) and managers who want only the most important KPIs.

-• When you want to restrict access to the original sensitive data but share aggregated results widely (e.g., internal HR reports).
+• When you want to restrict access to the original sensitive data but want to share aggregated results extensively (e.g., internal HR reports).

 • For regularly updating important data for all employees.